Teardown (video game): Technology and prototypes

-Teardown was developed by Tuxedo Labs, an indie game studio founded by Swedish programmer Dennis Gustafsson.
+Teardown was developed by Tuxedo Labs, an indie game studio founded by the Swedish programmer Dennis Gustafsson.
 Gustafsson had previously been involved with companies developing middleware for game physics.
-Together with Henrik Johansson, he had founded the mobile game studio Mediocre in 2010, where they worked on Smash Hit, PinOut, and the Sprinkle series.
+Together with Henrik Johansson, he founded the mobile game studio Mediocre in 2010, where they worked on Smash Hit, PinOut, and the Sprinkle series.
 After shutting down Mediocre in 2017, Gustafsson began working on technology for destructible environments using voxels, an idea he had been looking to pursue for some time.
-Voxels appeared easier to implement because regular polygons would have led to arbitrary geometry with overly complex collision detection.
-Inspired by MagicaVoxel, he implemented the voxel technology alongside real-time ray tracing, which the simplicity of voxel-based scenes made possible.
-Reflection colours use screen space reflection instead of full-path tracing "for performance reasons".
-Smoke is simulated using a fluid animation system Gustafsson had authored for Sprinkle and is rendered with stochastic transparency.
+Destructible voxels appeared easier to implement because regular polygons would have led to arbitrary geometry with overly complex collision detection.
+He implemented the voxel technology alongside real-time ray tracing, which the simplicity of voxel-based scenes made possible.
+The voxel style was inspired by MagicaVoxel, which Gustafsson had discovered on Twitter.
+Ultimately, ray tracing was used for most graphics elements, allowing for more realistic lighting.
+Reflection colours use the "screen space reflection" model instead of full-path tracing "for performance reasons".
+Smoke is simulated using a fluid animation system Gustafsson had authored for Sprinkle.
 Unlike traditional voxel engines that manage all voxels in a single volume, Gustafsson chose to use several volumes that contain a smaller number of voxels to allow for local translation.
 The resulting game engine and custom tools were written in C++.
-In the engine, voxels were implemented using an 8-bit colour palette, where each material determines a voxel's colour, roughness, emissiveness, reflectivity, and physical material type.
-Gustafsson did not add material stress to the engine, feeling as though predictable behaviour would be more beneficial to the player.
+In the engine, voxels were implemented using an 8-bit colour palette, where each material determines a voxel's colour, roughness, emissiveness, reflectivity, and physical type.